The site where Valerie Mack was found

-Her killer had dismembered her corpse in an attempt to hinder her identification.
-By removing her head and hands, he was able to prevent the authorities from cross-referencing her dental records or fingerprints.
+Mack's killer dismembered her body in an attempt to hinder her identification.
+By removing her head and hands, he was able to prevent the authorities from cross-referencing her dental records and fingerprints.

-This strategy largely worked, as she remained unidentified for more than two decades.
+This strategy largely worked, as she remained unidentified for two decades.

-The rest of her remains are discovered at Gilgo Beach
+The rest of her remains were discovered at Gilgo Beach

 On April 4th, 2011, the police discovered a female's skull, right foot, and hands near Gilgo Beach.

-The woman was nicknamed "Jane Doe No. 6" until DNA tests confirmed that the remains belonged to the same woman whose torso had been found in Manorville in 2000.
+The victim was referred to as "Jane Doe No. 6" until DNA tests confirmed that the partial remains belonged to the same woman whose torso had been found in Manorville in 2000.

-Due to her proximity to the other victims at Gilgo Beach, it immediately became clear that she was a victim of the Long Island serial killer.
+Due to her proximity to the other victims at Gilgo Beach, it quickly became clear that she was a victim of the Long Island serial killer.

-In this case, LISK had dismembered his victim's remains and then dumped them at two different locations that were 45 miles apart.
+In this case, LISK dismembered his victim's remains and dumped them at two locations that were 45 miles apart.

 Manorville Jane Doe is identified as Valerie Mack

-On May 29th, 2020, it was announced that Manorville Jane Doe had been identified as Valerie Mack, a missing 24-year-old from Port Republic, New Jersey.
+On May 29th, 2020, the police announced that Manorville Jane Doe had been identified as Valerie Mack, a missing 24-year-old from Port Republic, New Jersey.

 Investigators uncovered her identity using genetic genealogy testing, which enabled them to track down her son, Benjamin.
 Benjamin's DNA had been entered into the system after he was incarcerated for an unstated crime.